-We have audited the statement of financial condition of Nomura Global Financial Products Inc. (the "Company") as of March 31, 2022 and the related notes to the financial statement (the "financial statement").
-In our opinion, the accompanying financial statement presents fairly, in all material respects, the financial position of the Company at March 31, 2022 in accordance with accounting principles generally accepted in the United States of America.
+We have audited the statement of financial condition of Nomura Global Financial Products Inc. (the Company) as of March 31, 2024, and the related notes (the financial statement).

+In our opinion, the accompanying financial statement presents fairly, in all material respects, the financial position of the Company at March 31, 2024, in accordance with accounting principles generally accepted in the United States of America.